ItalyPaleAle/WithBlueInk/content/post/2019-03-19-what-happens-to-your-digital-life-after-you-die-introducing-hereditas.md

 authorTwitter: "@ItalyPaleAle"
 ---

-## What happens after you die or suddenly disappear?
+## What happens after you're gone?

 All countries, cultures and religions have laws and customs for dealing with your legacy, including your physical inheritance (your wealth) as well as your moral one.
 However, there's a new kind of legacy we're totally not prepared for: our digital one.
 As we rely more and more on technology and the Internet, we are also protecting our digital assets with passcodes, passwords or biometrics like fingerprints, which are challenging to pass along.